Bigger

 Delta Junction is Alaska’s northern terminus of the Alcan Highway.
 It was constructed in 1942 during WWII, in response to a perceived threat from Japan after the Pearl Harbor bombing, it served as a military supply overland route to interior Alaska military and airfields, from the lower 48.
 Army regiments, contractors and public roads administrators worked from Delta Junction, south, and Dawson Creek, north, to complete the road where they met at Soldiers’ Summit at Kluane Lake, Yukon Territory in November 1942.

-Men hired for this job will be required to work and live under the most extreme conditions imaginable.
+hired for this job will be required to work and live under the most extreme

 Temperatures will range from 90 degrees above zero to 70 degrees below zero.